The top 50 restaurants open Christmas Day in Toronto

-The West Queen West hotel and restaurant will be celebrating Festivus on Christmas Day.
+The West Queen West hotel and restaurant will be open Christmas Eve and Christmas Day.
 They open at 9 a.m. and will serving meals well into the night.

 This cozy bar on College is open from 5 p.m to 2 a.m.
 365 days of the year.
 Stop by for a drink and a bite to eat.

-Regularly open the majority of the day and night, the diner at the Thompson Hotel will switching things up and will be open from 9 a.m. to 9 p.m.
+Regularly open the majority of the day and night, the diner at the Thompson Hotel will switching things up and will open b be open until 9 p.m.